eosphere/HeadsUp-Monitoring-Alerts/config.md

 This will download the postgres container and then run it which initialises the database.
 We do this because of the time it takes to initialise this container.
 When the website container starts it tries to run the database migrations immediately, if the database is not ready this causes problems.

-Once the database container is initialise press Ctrl+C to stop it.
+Once the database container is initialised press Ctrl+C to stop it.

 Next we want to start the website.